Greenridge Secondary School: Post-merger (2016 — 2022)

 Fajar Secondary School (FJS) officially started operations as a merged school on 4 January 2016.
 The school adopted Chestnut Drive’s Chinese name (励进中学) and used Fajar Secondary School as its English name.
 The school initially functioned at 58 Chestnut Drive while their campus at 31 Gangsa Road was being upgraded.
 FJS moved to their main campus at Gangsa Road in 2018.

 Greenridge Secondary School (2023 – present)

 On 8 April 2021, the Ministry of Education announced the merger of the first GSS and FJS due to falling student enrolment.
 The school was allocated to FJS' campus at 31 Gangsa Road to carry out its operations.
-The merged school would be known as Greenridge Secondary School (GSS) and will adopt FJS’s Chinese name (励进中学).
+The merged school is known as Greenridge Secondary School (GSS) and has adopted FJS’s Chinese name (励进中学).

 GSS welcomed its pioneer batch of 1300 students on 3 January 2023.
 The students hailed from the old Greenridge Secondary and Fajar Secondary Schools.

+As part of GSS' plan to enhance the former FJS campus at 31 Gangsa Road, the building was repainted, and several trees inside the campus were removed.

+GSS' school year of 2023 ended with an event known as 'GSS Summit'.
+GSS had an Open House event on 18 November.

+At the start of 2025, Greenridge officially began referring itself as "The Champions Academy".
+They changed the name of the Parade Square to "The Plaza", and changed the name of the Canteen to "The Champions Lounge".
+They also stopped using numerical names for their form classes, using Agatha, Beethoven, Confucius, Galileo, Leonardo, Nightingale, Teresa, and Zaha as the names for their classes instead.